taeminlee/syndicate/README.md

 	- Click OK
 	- You can send selected amount to an address.
 	- Note: DO NOT EVER Transfer synx from that original 5k deposit or you'll break your Masternode.
+1. What is the password for the mn1, mn2, ...mnX accounts?
+	- There is no default password.
+When you create a user it does not have a password yet, so you cannot login with that username until you create a password.
+There is one other way to act as a new user without its password.
+As root type `su - mn1`
+	- You need to set a password for the user.
+Use the passwd command: `passwd mn1`
 1. I get the following error: "Could not allocate vin"
 	- Make sure your wallet fully synced and UNLOCKED.
 1. How many masternodes can I run using one IP/server?